johnjfox/Analytic_Enterprise/markdown/01c_Other_Containers.md

 * take the intersection of two sets
 * take the difference of two sets

-in addition, we can use them to simplify other operations, like identifying the unique elements in a list.functi
+in addition, we can use them to simplify other operations, like identifying the unique elements in a list.

 **Set Functions**